President's Message: March 2021

 You may have noticed from our website that PELS has quite a few faces, serving various positions as AdCom members, vice presidents, chairs of standing committees and technical committees.
 I am working closely with them to forge ahead with excellence and growth of our society.
 I would like to introduce our six vice presidents and their portfolios: Pat Wheeler (Technical Operations), Brad Lehman (Products), Jian Sun (Conferences), Jinjun Liu (Memberships), Johan Enslin (Standards), and Mario Pacas (Global Relations).

-I would like to take this opportunity to reflect the tremendous achievements of our society over the past few years, under the presidency of Blaabjerg (2019-2020) and Alan Mantooth (2017-2018).
+I would like to take this opportunity to reflect the tremendous achievements of our society over the past few years, under the presidency of Frede Blaabjerg (2019-2020) and Alan Mantooth (2017-2018).